linsight/tree-node-data/README.md

 nextSibling| key value of next sibling node. `null` if the current node has no next sibling node. i.e. it is the last/only child of its parent. prev|key value of previous node.
 Previous node is defined as previous sibling if found or parent node. next|key value of next node.
 Next node is defined as next sibling node if found.
 Otherwise, it will be the 'nextSibling' of the closest ancestor that has a 'nextSibling';
-ancestors|Array of key values of all ancestor nodes.
+siblingIndex| The integer index of the current node amongst its siblings.
+Index starts from 0. ancestors|Array of key values of all ancestor nodes.
 This is useful for working out branch collapsed/expanded status. numDescendants| This is the number of **leaf** nodes.
 This is useful for showing all items under a branch node. numChildren| number of direct child nodes.